Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Numerical results

 \subsection{Test case 1: Van der Pol oscillator}

 The van der Pol oscillator is a second-order differential equation that exhibits limit cycle behavior, which makes it a valuable model for studying phenomena such as electrical circuits, cardiac rhythms, and neuronal firing patterns.
-The problem is governed by a parameter $\mu > 0$ and we consider its following formulation in the time interval $[0, 3.5\mu]$
+The problem is governed by a parameter $\mu > 0$ and we consider its following formulation in the time interval $t \in [0, 3.5\mu]$

 This test case aims to assess the capabilities of our method on an autonomous periodic system.
 Indeed, the Van der Pol oscillator has two periodic solutions: a non-trivial periodic solution and an unstable zero solution.
 The parameter $\mu > 0$ determines the significance of the nonlinear component of the equation.
 When $\mu$ is large the system becomes stiff.
-We set $\Gamma = [10^2, 10^4]$ and consider training dataset composed by a logarithmic discretization $\Gamma_h$ of $\Gamma$ with $N_\mu=51$ points.
-The validation dataset is the interval midpoints of $\Gamma_h$.
+We set $\Gamma = [10^2, 10^4]$ and consider the training dataset composed by a logarithmic discretization $\Gamma$ with $N_\mu=51$ points.
+The validation dataset is the interval midpoints of discretized $\Gamma$.
 The reference solutions are computed using the Radau method, with absolute and relative tolerances set to $10^{-12}$.

 The data for the supervised training is smoothed with a Savitzky-Golay filter of window seven and order two.
-Data, namely the columns of $\mbf U$, are randomly subsampled to have about one thousand points for each period of the timeseries.
+Data is randomly subsampled to have about one thousand points for each period of the timeseries.
 Fine-tuning is done by increasing the size of the unroll length starting from 20 up to 80 (exact values are a hyperparameter to be tuned) and time-stepping $\Delta t = 1 / 40$.
 The starting learning rate is reduced by a couple of orders of magnitude with respect to the supervised step.